peerware/peerbot/README.md

-wip bot will probably clean it and dockerize it later
+wip bot might clean it and dockerize it later